-The Graduate Reactivation and Readmission Form is available in the dean's office of the college in which the student's graduate program is located or from his/ her graduate program adviser.
-The Graduate Reactivation and Readmission Form is also available on the Web at www.niagara.edu/ assets/crj/readmitform.pdf:
+The Graduate Reactivation and Readmission Form is available in the dean's office of the college in which the student's graduate program is located or from his/her graduate program advisor.

 How to Process the Form

 The completed Graduate Reactivation and Readmission Form should be returned to the main office of the college in which the student's graduate program is located or to his/her graduate program advisor for processing.